Emskiq/MQL5_trading_stategies/README.md

 # MQL5_trading_stategies
-getting into mql5 and technical analysis
+Getting into mql5 and technical analysis
-These are some of my strategies, when I was getting into trading.
+I am presenting you some of my strategies, when I was getting into algo trading.

+Used a list of indicators:
+ - MACD oscillator
+ - RSI
+ - SAR
+ - Stochastic oscillator